NadimGhaznavi/Db4E/pages/Schema.md

 stop_time         | INTEGER   | A *foreign key* that points at a `start_stop` table's `id` current_secs      | INTEGER   | The current uptime in seconds.
-current           | INTEGER   | 0 or 1, indicating whether the record is the current uptime.
+current           | INTEGER   | 0 or 1, indicating whether the record is the current uptime. updated_y         | INTEGER   | The year the record was updated updated_mo        | INTEGER   | The month the record was updated updated_d         | INTEGER   | The day the record was updated updated_h         | INTEGER   | The hour the record was updated updated_mi        | INTEGER   | The minute the record was updated updated_s         | INTEGER   | The second the record was updated

 - The can be only one record for each deployment instance where the `current` column is set to `1`.
 - The *total uptime* for a deployed instance can be calculated from this table.